 Our male employees and consultants in Israel, including members of our senior management, may be obligated to perform one month, and in some cases longer periods, of annual military reserve duty until they reach the age of 40 (or older, for citizens who hold certain positions in the Israeli armed forces reserves).
-In this connection, we note that our chief executive officer, Yaron Daniely, is 38 years old.
-In the event of a military conflict, he and other of our key personnel or consultants may be called to active duty.
+In this connection, we note that our Chief Executive Officer, Dr. Yaron Daniely, is 39 years old, and our Chief Financial Officer, Dr. Tomer Berkovitz, is 35 years old.
+In the event of a military conflict, they and other of our key personnel or consultants may be called to active duty.
 In response to increases in terrorist activity, there have been periods of significant call-ups of military reservists.
 It is possible that there will be similar large-scale military reserve duty call-ups in the future.
 Our operations could be disrupted by the absence of a significant number of our officers, directors, employees and consultants.
 Such disruption could materially adversely affect our business and operations.